-The Russian-Thai and Thai-Russian business councils have been working since October 2006 and November 2007 respectively.
-The Russian-Thai business council counts around 40 Russian companies.
+The Russian-Thai and Thai-Russian business councils have been operating since October 2006 and November 2007 respectively.
+The Russian-Thai business council comparing around 40 Russian companies.
 Its chairman is Mr. Ivan Polyakov.
 The Thai-Russian business council consists of the Board of Trade of Thailand, the Federation of Thai industries, the Thai Bankers’ Association, as well as representatives of government agencies and business community of the country.
 Its chairman is Mr. Kriengkrai Thiennukul.

 There is a regular exchange of trips of business missions of the two countries.

 The Trade Representation of Russia is based in Bangkok and the Office of Commercial Affairs of the Thai Embassy functions in Moscow.